queens car accident lawyer keetick sanchez (4)

-In the aftermath of a multi-car accident, determining whose insurance is responsible for covering the damages can quickly become complicated.
+In the aftermath of a multi-car accident, determining whose insurance is responsible for covering the damages can become complicated.
 With multiple drivers involved, each with their own insurance policies, understanding who pays for medical bills, vehicle repairs, and other expenses depends on several factors, including fault, state laws, and the type of coverage each driver holds.
-In New York, the process of assigning liability and insurance responsibility is guided by the state’s no-fault laws and comparative negligence rules.
+In Queens, the process of assigning liability and insurance responsibility is guided by the state’s no-fault laws and comparative negligence rules.
 Knowing how these rules apply is key to recovering the compensation you’re entitled to after a multi-car crash.

 Determining Liability in a Multi-Car Accident